-Italian Pasta Salad made with fresh and colorful vegetables, sliced salami, mozzarella cheese, tender cooked pasta, and homemade Italian dressing.
-Flavorful, easy to prepare, and completely irresistible, this is the best pasta salad recipe and perfect for potlucks, picnics, as a side dish or simple summer dinner.
+This delicious Italian Pasta Salad Recipe is made with fresh veggies, sliced salami, mozzarella cheese, tender cooked pasta, and homemade Italian dressing.
+Flavorful and super easy to prepare, this is my favorite pasta salad perfect for potlucks and picnics, or for an easy summer side dish or dinner.

 Cold pasta salads are one of my favorite ways to stay cool throughout the hot summer months.
 From this spinach pasta salad with fresh strawberries to this chicken ranch pasta salad, the varieties are limitless.
-Few pasta salad recipes, however, compare to this Italian pasta salad.
+This Italian pasta salad recipe, however, is one of my favorites.

-If you’re short on time or you don’t have all the dressing ingredients needed, feel free to substitute homemade dressing with any of your favorite store-bought dressings including Italian, but also balsamic vinaigrette, red wine vinaigrette, etc.
+If you’re short on time or you don’t have all the dressing ingredients needed, feel free to substitute homemade dressing with any of your favorite store-bought dressings including your favorite store-bought Italian dressing.
+Balsamic vinaigrette and red wine vinaigrette will also work.

 - Extra-virgin olive oil